cloudfoundry/bosh-bootloader/docs/advanced-configuration.md

 The labels are applied to:

 * the BOSH director and jumpbox VMs (through the google CPI `labels` cloud property)
-* the GCP resources that `bbl` creates with terraform that support labels (static addresses, load balancer forwarding rules and the managed DNS zone)
+* the GCP resources that `bbl` creates with terraform that support labels (static addresses and the managed DNS zone)

+Load balancer forwarding rules are intentionally not labelled: they are not billed, and Google Cloud only supports labels on some forwarding-rule types.

 Some GCP resources (VPC networks, subnets, firewall rules, routers and target pools) do not support labels and are therefore not labelled.

+Note: when labels are propagated to deployment VMs through the BOSH director, the google CPI normalizes `_` in label keys to `-`.
+Use `-` in a key if you need the same key on both `bbl`-managed resources and deployment VMs.

 Labels are stored in the environment state, so they persist across `bbl plan`/`bbl up` runs.
 To inspect labelled instances: